solhaim/Vc_2023training/README.md

 ### Determining the sublineage of a *Vibrio cholerae* 7PET genome

 For determining the sublineage we will build up a tree from the SNPs obtained from the mapping of the reads against a 7PET reference genome (N16961).
 We will use [snippy](https://github.com/tseemann/snippy) to do the reference mapping.
+The metadata of the context dataset used in this task is in: [https://docs.google.com/spreadsheets/d/17j9f_cYUxsbDTbTWhxfRB1oPt_aXP1GjwrnmjtDdecA/edit#gid=0](https://docs.google.com/spreadsheets/d/17j9f_cYUxsbDTbTWhxfRB1oPt_aXP1GjwrnmjtDdecA/edit#gid=0)

 Being in the "Vc_training2023", type:

 ```
 snippy --cpus 4 --outdir snippy_dataset/T_VC4_snippy --ref N16961.fna --R1 trimmed/T_VC4_R1.fastq.gz --R2 trimmed/T_VC4_R2.fastq.gz